Lexapro: 7 things you should know

-- May be more effective with less adverse effects than other SSRIs.
+- May be more effective with fewer adverse effects than other SSRIs.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Insomnia or drowsiness, sexual dysfunction, nausea, increased risk of bleeding, dry mouth, and increased sweating.
+- Insomnia or drowsiness, sexual dysfunction, nausea, dry mouth, and increased sweating.

 - May precipitate a manic episode in people with undiagnosed bipolar disorder.

-- May impair judgement and affect ability to drive or operate machinery.
+- May impair judgment and affect your ability to drive or operate machinery.
 Avoid alcohol.